MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-voicemail-policies.md

 ## Voicemail policy settings

-- **Enable transcription** - This setting controls whether the Cloud Voicemail service will generate a text transcription of the recorded voicemail and include it in the voicemail message.
-The transcription will be done based on the language detected in the recorded voicemail.
+- **Enable transcription** - This setting controls whether the Cloud Voicemail service generates a text transcription of the recorded voicemail and include it in the voicemail message.
+The transcription is done based on the language detected in the recorded voicemail.

 > [!NOTE]
-> When transcription is turned off, the email users receive will contain a message indicating that the audio quality wasn't good enough for transcription to take place.
+> When transcription is turned off, the email users receive contains a message indicating that the audio quality wasn't good enough for transcription to take place.

-- **Transcription translation** - This setting controls whether the Cloud Voicemail service will translate the transcription of the recorded voicemail.
-The translation will be attempted in the preferred language of the voicemail receiver.
+- **Transcription translation** - This setting controls whether the Cloud Voicemail service translates the transcription of the recorded voicemail.
+The translation is attempted in the preferred language of the voicemail receiver.

-- **Transcription profanity masking** - This setting controls whether the Cloud Voicemail service will mask profanity found in the transcription of the voicemail.
+- **Transcription profanity masking** - This setting controls whether the Cloud Voicemail service masks profanity found in the transcription of the voicemail.

 - **Maximum recording duration** - The maximum recording length controls the maximum time a voicemail can be recorded.
 The default is 5 minutes.

 - **Call answering rules** - This setting controls whether the user is allowed to configure voicemail call answering rules in Microsoft Teams.

 - **Dual language system prompts** - By default, the voicemail system prompts are presented to callers in the language selected by the user when setting up their voicemail.
-If there is a business requirement to have the voicemail system prompts presented in two languages, a primary and secondary language can be set and they may not be the same.
+If there is a business requirement to have the voicemail system prompts presented in two languages, a primary and secondary language can be set and they might not be the same.

 - **PreambleAudioFile** - The audio file to play to the caller before the user's voicemail greeting is played.